TutteInstitute/toponymy/README.rst

 ``topics_per_document`` contains topic labels for each document, with one list for each level of resultion in our cluster layers.
-In our above case this will be a list of 5 layers each containing a list of 18,170 topic names.
+In our above case this will be a list of 5 layers each containing a list of topic labels for each of the 18,170 documents.
 Documents that aren't contained within a cluster at a given layer are given the topic ``Unlabelled``.

 .. code-block:: python